hapax/hapax.github.io/assets/bathroom.md

 date:  2020-12-13
 ---

-**December13, 2029.** *A short post on two physical phenomena I have observed in the bathroom: the shadow cast by hair on water, and the tendency of shower curtains to billow out during use.*
+**December13, 2029.** *A short post on two fun forms of bathroom
+  physics: the shadow cast by hair on water, and the tendency of shower curtains to billow out during use.*

 #### A follicular folly